 Peter Dodds - Chief Executive Officer

-Founder member of the Club and a Flight Simulator enthusiast since 1991, Peter discovered VATSIM in 2003.
+Founder member of the Club and a Flight Simulator enthusiast since 1991, Peter (he doesn't much like being called Pete!) discovered VATSIM in 2003.
 He was a real world PPL with some 400 hours, retiring from flying in 2010.
 A member of the Gemini Simulations team which pioneered UK VFR scenery for FS4, he has dabbled in many aspects of FS including aircraft panel building, gauge design and aircraft painting.
 A retired Technical Author, for some years he wrote regularly for Computer Pilot magazine.
 He produces most of the Club´s documentation and training material.
 Peter created the club web site and was Webmaster until September 2008.
 From September 2008 until June 2009, in addition to his other roles, Peter took responsibility for the Club´s Photo Gallery.
 In February 2014, he retired as Chief Flying Instructor after 10 years, to concentrate on new initiatives within the Club, to maintain its recognised position as an almost unique "Flying Club" environment for General Aviation Simulation enthusiasts.
 He continues to assist with instructing.

 Tony Driver - Operations Director & Webmaster